qbap/a7-ios7-downgrader/README.md

 Your device will be jailbroken automatically.

-If you are on iOS, 7 please hit "go" in the wtfis app on your home screen to patch sandbox to allow Cydia Substrate (tweak injection) to work properly.
+If you are on iOS 7 please hit "go" in the wtfis app on your home screen to patch sandbox to allow Cydia Substrate (tweak injection) to work properly.

 ## Subsequent runs after downgrade is finished